-1. During team meetings, I usually: a.
-Provide the team with technical data or information. b.
-Keep the team focused on our mission or goals. c.
-Make sure everyone is involved in the discussion. d.
+1. During a. b. c. d. team meetings, I usually: Provide the team with technical data or information.
+Keep the team focused on our mission or goals.
+Make sure everyone is involved in the discussion.
 Raise questions about our goals or methods.
-2. In rela ting to the team leader, I: a.
-Suggest that our work be goal directed. b.
-Try to help him or her build a positive team climate. c.
-Am willing to disagree with him or her when necessary. d.
+2. a. b. c. ting to the team leader, I: Suggest that our work be goal directed.
+Try to help him or her build a positive team climate.
+Am willing to disagree with him or her when necessary.
 Offer advice based upon my area of expertise.
-3. Under stress, I sometimes: a.
-Overuse humor and other tension-reducing devices. b.
+3. a. b. c. stress, I sometimes: Overuse humor and other tension-reducing devices.
 Am too direct in communicating with other team members.
-C. Lose patience with the need to get everyone involved in discussions. d.
+Lose patience with the need to get everyone involved in discussions.
 Complain to outsiders about problems facing the team.

 4. When conflicts arise on the team, I usually: a.
 Press for an honest discussion of the differences. b.
 Provide reasons why one side or the other is correct. c.
 See the differences as a basis for a possible change in team direction. d.
 Try to break the tension with a supportive or humorous remark.
 5. Other team members usually see me as: a.
 Factual. b.
 Flexible. c.
 Encouraging. d.
 Candid.
 6. At times, I am: a.
 Too results oriented. b.
 Too laid back. c.
 Self-righteous. d.
 Shortsighted.
 7. When things go wrong on the team, I usually: a.
 Push for increased emphasis on listening, feedback, and participation. b.
 Press for a candid discussion of our problems. c.
 Work hard to provide more and better information. d.
 Suggest that we revisit our basic mission.
 8. A risky team contribution for me is to: a.
 Question some aspect of the team's work. b.
 Push the team to set higher performance standards. c.
 Work outside my defined role or job area. d.
 Provide other team members with feedback on their behavior as team members.
 9. Sometimes other team members see me as: a.
 A perfectionist. b.
 Unwilling to reassess the team's mission or goals. c.
 Not serious about getting the real job done. d.
-A nitnicker
+A nitpicker.

 10. I believ ve team problem solving requires:

 a.
 Cooperation by all team members.

 b.
 High-level listening skills.

 c.
 A willingness to ask tough questions.

 d.
 Good solid data.

 a new team is forming, I usually:

 a. ,

 Ask pointed questions about our goals and methods.

 Want to know what is expected of me.

 a.
 Seek clarity about our basic mission.

 12. At time es, I make other people feel:

 a.

 confrontational as I am.

 h Guilty because they don't live up to my standards.

 Small-minded because they don't think long-range.

 Heartless because they don't care about how people

 ű. relate to each other.

-- I clate to each other

 ve the role of the team leader is to:

 Ensure the efficient solution of business problems.

 b.
 Help the team establish long-range goals and

 short-term objectives.

-C. Create a participatory decision-making climate.
+c.
+Create a participatory decision-making climate.

 d.
 Bring out diverse ideas and challenge assumptions.

-14 balia va toom desisions should be based on.

-ve team decisions should be based on:
+14 I bolio ve team decisions should be based on:

 The team's mission and goals.

 A consensus of team members.

+-

 An open and candid assessment of the issues.
+The weight of the evidence.

 u.
 The weight of the evidence.

-15. Somet cimes I:
+15. Somet imes I:

 a.
 See team climate as an end in itself.

 b.
 Play devil's advocate far too long.

 Fail to see the importance of effective team process.

 Overemphasize strategic issues and minimize

 short-term task accomplishments.